AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

     [On the other hand, use of the Identity, Priority, or Storage_Size attributes introduces no such dependency.]

-18. Preconditions are added to suprogram specifications as needed in order to avoid the failure of language-defined runtime checks for the following subprograms:
+19. Preconditions are added to suprogram specifications as needed in order to avoid the failure of language-defined runtime checks for the following subprograms:

   * for Ada.Execution_Time.Clock, T does not equal Task_Identification.Null_Task_Id .

-  * for Ada.Execution_Time."+" and Ada.Execution_Time."-" operators,
-    preconditions are defined [carefully, in order to avoid infinite recursion] to ensure that the result belongs to the result type.

-  * for Ada.Execution_Time.Clock_For_Interrupt
+  * for Ada.Execution_Time.Interrupts.Clock,
-    and for Ada.Execution_Time.Clock,
     Separate_Interrupt_Clocks_Supported is True.

-  * for Ada.Real_Time's arithmetic and conversion  operators, preconditions are defined to ensure that the result belongs to the result type.
+  * for Ada.Execution_Time's arithmetic and conversion operators (including Time_Of), preconditions are defined to ensure that the result belongs to the result type.

+  * for Ada.Real_Time's arithmetic and conversion operators (including Time_Of),
+    preconditions are defined to ensure that the result belongs to the result type.

-19. All procedures declared in the visible part of Ada.Synchronous_Task_Control have a dependency "(S => null)" despite the fact that S has mode **in out**.
+20. All procedures declared in the visible part of Ada.Synchronous_Task_Control have a dependency "(S => null)" despite the fact that S has mode **in out**.
 Procedure Suspend_Until_True is defined to be potentially blocking.